 What are Moonbirds?

-Moonbirds is a collection of 10,000 unique owl avatars with rare features like mohawks, blindfolds, and fiery eyes.
+Moonbirds is an NFT collection of 10,000 unique owl avatars with rare features like mohawks, blindfolds, and fiery eyes.
 The project was launched on April 16, 2022 in accordance with the ERC-721 standard on the Ethereum network.

 Each non-fungible token grants the user access to an exclusive closed PROOF Collective membership club, where they can get additional benefits.